localghost/tracker/README.md

 ## Usage

-Running the command will stop current time entry if there is one running otherwise it will start a new one.
+Running the cli will stop current time entry if there is one running otherwise it will start a new one.

-Running the command with `status` subcommand will show if there is a time entry running or not.
+Running the cli with `status` sub-command will show if there is a time entry running or not.

 Example:
 ```